 Walking through the most popular tourist areas, the common phrase “Free wine tasting,” is sure to be heard – well, at least as often as “Need a taxi?” and “We have tours from Tbilisi”.
 We thought the offer of free wine was surely a ploy just to get us in the door, but – just as promised – the samples flowed once we were inside and sampling wine is one of the most fun things to do in Tbilisi.
 There are numerous wine shops where guests are invited to swirl and sip samples, but our two recommendations for the best places in Tbilisi to sample wine are: VinoGround and Karalashvili’s Wine Cellar.

-Beer lovers who visit Tbilisi aren’t as lucky as the wine-os, as craft beer is practically unheard of in Tbilisi.
+Beer lovers who visit Tbilisi aren’t as lucky as the wine lovers, as craft beer is in limited supply in Tbilisi.
 There are a few select places that serve Black Lion, the Georgian Beverage Company’s take on craft beer (try Café Moulin Electrique and Warszawa).
 However, where to go in Tbilisi for real, locally produced craft beer is Black Dog Bar.
 The welcoming neighborhood pub has a chill vibe and pours a variety of small-batch brews made exclusively for Black Dog.
 Much to our surprise, a delicious IPA was on tap during our first visit, but it didn’t last long and remained unreplaced on our second stop at the pub.
 If mass-produced swill is the only choice, Argo is the most palatable.

 Every place serving alcohol will certainly have a bottle of chacha, a Georgian brandy often referred to as Vine Vodka, sitting on a shelf behind the bar – and it will most likely be homemade and potent.
-Some taste better than others, some have higher alcohol content than others, but it’s never a good idea to have more than one.
+Some taste better than others, some have higher alcohol content than others, but we can’t say it’s a good idea to have more than one!

 For us, the real highlight of the excursion to Turtle Lake was the six-minute ride in the tiny compartment on the 3/4-mile-long cable.
 The best Tbilisi view was from the upper station platform where we could see across the entire region.
 The ropeway was completely reconstructed in 2016.